-Day one, we did a cold read.
+On day one, we did a cold read.
 The students just sat back, listened, and enjoyed the book!
 After the book, each student shared what they would do if they were a snowman at night.
 I had a student draw the snowman for our chart.

-In my art center, I put out a try of items students could use to build their own snowmen at night with playdoh to strengthen fine motor.
-In the tray were small sticks, buttons, small black rocks, carrot noses (cut from orange foam board), scarfs (cut vinyl), and small hats.
-I made the hats by cutting squares and triangles out of foam board and hot gluing pom poms on the top of them.
+In my art center, I put out a tray of items students could use to build their own snowmen at night with playdoh to strengthen fine motor.
+In the tray were small sticks, buttons, small black rocks, carrot noses (cut from orange foam board), scarves (cut vinyl), and small hats.
+I made the hats by cutting squares and triangles out of foam board and hot gluing pom poms on top of them.
 Some students build 3-D snowmen by rolling the playdoh, and some build 2-D snowmen using cookie cutters.
 The snowman at the top is Olaf!

 Students drew snowmen at night portraits on black paper using colored pencils.
-They worked so hard on them, I had showed them off on the bulletin board outside our classroom.
-The snowmen are all unique and beautiful in their own way just the students that made them.
+They worked so hard on them; I just had shown them off on the bulletin board outside our classroom.
+The snowmen are all unique and beautiful in their own way, just the students that made them.

 To practice cutting circles, students cut and collaged snowmen.
 Students cut the white circles, added various size paper shapes, and drew with markers to create their snowman.

 In the blocks center, I had students draw small snowmen on index cards.
 I taped them to unit blocks to create snowmen blocks.
 When students make and create items for their play, it gives them ownership, builds a sense of community, and builds their confidence.
 Then I placed them in the blocks center so they could act out and build parts of the book using the fun props!
 You can find the snowman positional word cards in the Snowman Math and Literacy Centers Unit HERE.

 Check out more snowman-themed centers in THIS post!